May 28, 2018

 4.1 We collect and process information about you and/or your business to enable us to provide our services to you and in order to meet our legal or regulatory obligations.

 4.2 We may use your personal data to communicate with you or share it with a third party or regulatory agencies as a part of our business of scientific research.
-We do no sell, share, distribute your data to any providers who could use it for commercial use.
+We do not sell, share, or distribute your data to any providers who could use it for commercial use.

 4.3 We may also use your personal data for the purposes of, or in connection with: